Renault Clio: Design, development and introduction

-Development of the X65 commenced in 1991, a year after the May 1990 launch of the Clio.
-In 1992, Pierre Beuzit became project manager of the X65 programme.
-In December 1993, a final design developed under Patrick Le Quément was approved, with development for production commencing, so in 1994 Renault rented a 129,600-square-foot building in Saint-Quentin-en-Yvelines, west of Paris.
-More than 600 people from Renault and its suppliers went to work there.
-The X65 project team became a laboratory for Renault's Guyancourt technical center.
-Forty teams were created, each responsible for a section of the car.
-In February 1997, management moved market launch by nearly a month from 15 March 1998 to 11 April 1998.
-Development ended in 1997, as pre-production units began to be constructed at Flins.
+Development of the second generation of Clio, (designated X65) commenced in 1991, just one year after the May 1990 launch of the first generation Clio.
+The initial development stage was led by Jean Terramorsi but switched head development as time and development stages went on.
+Pierre Beuzit became project manager of the program in 1992, and then in December 1993 a final design developed under the leadership of Patrick Le Quément was subsequently approved for pre production.
+In the first quarter of 1994 Renault rented a 129,600-square-foot building in Saint-Quentin-en-Yvelines, west of Paris, employing more than 600 people from both Renault itself and all of its suppliers.
+Renault's Guyancourt technical centre became the main hub for development of the platform at this time, becoming responsible for the chassis, suspension and drivetrain.
+New concepts such as making panels out of unusual materials to save in weight and repair costs were proposed, for example, the front wings were made of plastic (following criticisms of corrosion/rusting on the Clio 1 and based on technology developed for the Renault Espace) and the bonnet was made out of aluminum in some production versions for weight reduction to combat fuel costs.
+Forty separate teams were created, each responsible for a section of the car.
+In February 1997, management moved its predicted market launch by nearly a month from the 15th March 1998 to the 11th April 1998.
+Around the same time as this pushback, prototyping had almost been completed and pre-production units began to be constructed at Flins for final tweaks and improvements.